Peter Alan Bell

-Peter Alan Bell, DO, MBA, FACOEP-dist, FACEP (born Jan.
+Peter Alan Bell (born Jan.
 21, 1958) is an American osteopathic physician.
 He is the current Vice Provost and Dean at Baptist College of Health Sciences, now known as Baptist Health Sciences University in Memphis, TN.
 Additionally, Bell is nationally known for his continued work on health policy reform and the impact of health policy on the medical profession.
 Finally, Bell has served as president of the Ohio Osteopathic Association (OOA) and the National President of The American College of Osteopathic Emergency Physicians (ACOEP).

 Education

 Bell was born in Abington, Pennsylvania, in 1958, to Clyde H. Bell and Dorothy B. Bell.
 His family moved to Penfield, New York, where he was a resident until his graduation from high school in 1976.
 After obtaining an undergraduate degree at Hamilton College in 1980, he then attended the University of New England College of Osteopathic Medicine, where he obtained his Doctor of Osteopathic Medicine (D.O.) degree in 1984.
 Post-graduation, Bell completed a traditional internship and a residency in family medicine, at the Metropolitan Hospital/Parkview, in Philadelphia, Pennsylvania.
 He then completed a second residency in emergency medicine at Grandview Hospital and Medical Center, located Dayton, Ohio.
 In 2008, Bell graduated first in his class from Ohio University's Executive Masters in Business Program.